Dynamics of Symmetry-Protected Topological Matter on a Quantum Computer

 In contrast, the``bulk" qubits 2, 3, and 4 do not display any oscillations, in analogy with the equivalent closed quantum system dynamics \cite{PhysRevB.106.035414} discussed in Sec.
-IV of the Supplementary Material.
-Furthermore, we observe site dependent transient dynamics in the time window $t\in [0,4]$, with the odd site qubits settling into their steady state markedly earlier than the even sites, as indicated by the black dots in the left panel of Fig. 3, which were obtained using the criteria for equilibriation times of noisy finite systems outlined in Ref. \cite{PhysRevA.87.032108}, namely, when the expectation value of an observable approaches its average $\overline{\mathcal{A}}$ and begins fluctuating about it with fluctuations $\delta\mathcal{A} = \sqrt{\overline{\mathcal{A}^{2}} - \overline{\mathcal{A}}^{2}}$.
+IV of the Supplementary Material \cite{supp}.
+Furthermore, we observe site dependent transient dynamics in the time window $t\in [0,4]$, with the odd site qubits settling into their steady state markedly earlier than the even sites, as indicated by the black dots in the left panel of Fig. 3, which were obtained using the criteria for equilibration times of noisy finite systems outlined in Ref. \cite{PhysRevA.87.032108}, namely, when the expectation value of an observable approaches its average $\overline{\mathcal{A}}$ and begins fluctuating about it with fluctuations $\delta\mathcal{A} = \sqrt{\overline{\mathcal{A}^{2}} - \overline{\mathcal{A}}^{2}}$.
+Here we choose a definition based on the physical reasoning that finite sized, gapped quantum states produce quasi-periodic dynamics, which is visible in the local magnetization.
 The orange lines are obtained by fitting the exponential damping function to the short-time data, indicating with the black star where this transient functional dependence does not apply anymore.
+The corresponding value of the local average magnetization $\overline{\langle \sigma^{z}_{i} \rangle} = \frac{1}{T}\int_{0}^{T}\langle \sigma^{z}_{i}(t) \rangle dt$ is plotted as the dotted green line.
+We conclude that the topological surface modes equilibrate rapidly and fluctuate robustly upon reaching their steady state, in contrast to the bulk qubits which undergo gradual temporal decay and require going out to much longer times to observe their full equilibration---underscoring the stabilizing effect of topology in the open quantum system dynamics.
 Finally, the observed large DC (zero energy) feature in the power spectrum is due to the polarization of the qubit spins along the $z$-direction.